 When you publish a function, you are updating its “Test” version, and when you release, you are setting the “Live” version to be the same as the current “Test” version.

 In order to try out the newly staged “Test” version of your function, go to the Hypar web UI and add the function to a workflow.
 You should see a “Test” button on the corner of your function:

 When you click that button, you start utilizing the test version, instead of the live, published version of your function.
 You’ll know you’re in the test version because you’ll see this icon next to the function name:

-Within the function, you’ll also see two new options when you’re in “Test” mode:
+Within the function, you’ll also see a new button when you’re in “Test” mode:

 Release will set the current “live” version to be the test version — so all staged changes will be made available to anyone with access to the function.

 Note: Model_Dependencies and Model_Output in functions use the latest released function, be sure to release functions prior to testing if you are inputting and outputting elements between functions.

 You can return to using the live, released version by clicking the “To live” button: